PyPSA/PyPSA/README.rst

 alternating and direct current networks.
 PyPSA is designed to scale well with large networks and long time series.

 As of 2017 PyPSA is under heavy development and therefore it is recommended to use caution when using it in a production environment.
-Some APIs may change - those liable to be updated are listed in the `doc/todo.rst <doc/todo.rst>`_.
+Some APIs may change - the changes in each PyPSA version are listed in the `doc/release_notes.rst <doc/reslease_notes.rst>`_.

 PyPSA was initially developed by the `Renewable Energy Group
 <https://fias.uni-frankfurt.de/physics/schramm/renewable-energy-system-and-network-analysis/>`_